thatpixelguy/milesandkilo/manual.md

 # Manual

-Hi!
-I'm Mike Burns, the creator of *Miles & Kilo*.
-Thanks for checking out my game!
-If you've played it a little already, you've probably discovered that it's pretty tough.
-This online manual will give you some pointers to help you improve and eventually beat the game.

 *Note: This manual is currently a work in progress.
 After I finish writing it up, I'll add a few short videos to demonstrate a variety of techniques you can use in the game.*

 ## Part 1: Jumping